Take a sneak peek at the new NIST.gov and let us know what you think!

 (Please note: some content may not be complete on the beta site.).

-A nationwide Smart Grid would improve the reliability, flexibility, and efficiency of the power grid, bringing consumers economic benefits while helping to minimize energy consumption.
-The Smart Grid must incorporate sophisticated new information-technology applications for more than 9,000 power-generation plants connected to more than 300,000 miles of transmission lines, together with local renewable energy sources such as solar panels, wind turbines, and fuel cells, and interact with the countless smart power meters and appliances of residential and business consumers across the nation.
-This cannot happen without accepted standards and test and evaluation protocols for interoperability.
-Major manufacturers have publicly announced plans for the introduction of smart appliances, but they cite the lack of interoperability standards as the greatest risk to their business plans.
+A nationwide Smart Grid would improve the reliability, flexibility, and efficiency of the power grid.
+It could help consumers lower energy costs while helping to minimize energy consumption.
+When fully deployed, the Smart Grid will incorporate sophisticated new information-technology applications that will help bring energy security and meet energy independence goals for the U.S. electrical grid, which comprises of more than 9,000 power-generation plants connected to more than 300,000 miles of transmission lines.
+It must work with local renewable energy sources such as solar panels, wind turbines, and fuel cells, and interact with the countless smart power meters and appliances of residential and business consumers across the nation.
+This requires mutually agreed-upon standards and test and evaluation protocols for interoperability.

-Interoperability is not easy to achieve in these complex systems.
-NIST has deep experience and technical expertise in this field, and can help to establish a framework of standards and related test protocols, and conformity assessment requirements that would facilitate seamless, end-to-end interoperability for both of these technologies.
-As a respected and trusted technical partner NIST is uniquely positioned to bring together stakeholders from industry, government academia, and standards development organizations to establish consensus-based interoperability standards and conformity tests.
+Interoperability for such complex systems is not easy to achieve.
+NIST has deep technical expertise in this field.
+As a respected and trusted technical partner, NIST is uniquely positioned to bring together stakeholders from industry, government, academia, and standards development organizations to establish consensus-based interoperability standards, conformity tests, and associated architectural frameworks.

 Proposed NIST Program

-This initiative will support interoperability in smart grid, health care information technology, and other emerging technology areas by enabling NIST to:
+This initiative will support interoperability in Smart Grid, health IT, cloud computing, and other emerging technology areas that address national priorities by enabling NIST to:

 NIST work in this area will help bring about: